NuVotifier/NuVotifier/usage.md

 section within the `proxy` section.
 If the server is on the same server (same ip) as the BungeeCord server, you may use the `127.0.0.1` or `localhost` address, setting both the `proxy` forwarding address and Bukkit config.yml address to it.

-In order for vote proxying to work, the backend server __must__ have `enableExternal` set to true.
-If it is set to false, the Bungee server will not be able to forward the vote.

 ## Default Configurations